Ib01/MediaBeaver/README.md

 * in the case where we cannot fine a match in open subtitles service using hash value we can search using movie name/ season info?

 * Ensure error is thrown if destination root and source paths specified in configs is not found during processing

+* destination path rename? "naming format" or "naming and placement"?

+* Test this on Freenas with a Custom Jail Plugin